10x-Engineers/10xcelerator/verif/Conv_Module_env/readme.md

 ![Verification Environment Architecture](Conv.png)

-Flow of Stimulus is simple as below :

-Sequence ->Driver -> DUT ->Monitor -> Scoreboard

-There is a reference model of convolution to verify the answers of Conv.
+This Environment is validating a single instance of the Convolution Module.
+The verification flow follows a straightforward sequence, encompassing key components: Sequence, Driver, Design Under Test (DUT), Monitor, and Scoreboard.

+The verification process is orchestrated as follows:
+1. Sequence: High-level sequences define the input stimulus patterns that need to be applied to the DUT for testing.
-Driver is sending input to DUT and Scoreboard using TLM ports.
+2. Driver: The Driver component is responsible for transmitting input sequences to the DUT.
+By writing sequence values on the interface.
+3. Design Under Test (DUT): This is the core module under verification, where the convolution operation is executed based on the provided input sequences.

-The monitor receives the Output of DUT and then transfers it to the Scoreboard by using TLM ports.
+4. Monitor: The Monitor observes the output produced by the DUT.
+It receives this output and facilitates its transfer to the Scoreboard through TLM ports.
+5. Scoreboard: The Scoreboard serves as the central verification engine.
+It features two FIFOs?one receiving inputs from the Driver and the other collecting DUT outputs from the Monitor.
+The Scoreboard not only stores these inputs but also provides them to a Reference Model.
+This Reference Model calculates the expected output for comparison.

+The verification process unfolds in the Scoreboard, where:
-In the Scoreboard there are 2 fifos which will receive Inputs from Driver and DUT Output from Monitor
+- Inputs received from the Driver and DUT's output from the Monitor are stored in separate FIFOs.

-and then give the same input to the Reference model and receive output from the reference model and compare that with the DUT output.
+- These stored inputs are simultaneously presented to the Reference Model.
+- The Reference Model computes the expected output based on the provided inputs.
+- The DUT's output from the Monitor is then compared against the computed expected output from the Reference Model.

+This systematic verification approach ensures that the DUT operates as intended, with its output aligned with the reference model's expected behavior, validating the correctness of the Convolution Module.

 ## Prerequisites